dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.5.1 not released yet =
+* New: Redirection after first time activation to visual tab
+* Tweak: Notice if there is no network enabled
+* Tweak: Performance improvement!
+Font icons not loaded any longer as external files.
+All font icons embeded purely as octet-stream;base64
+* Fix: undefined var subscribe_behavior
+* Fix: Check sharecount only when url is defined and $post not empty
+* Fix: Prevent double encoding of share url's that leads to unwanted results
+* New: Function for collecting non sensitive informations for improving Mashshare and keep track of how it is used.
+Muste be enabled by user explicitely before it is used.

 = 2.5.0 =
 * New: A new filter called mashsb_active allows you to enable mashshare mashsb.js and mashsb.css conditionally via third party function